leuat/TRSE/README.md

 - add the library to the project path in TRSE.pro, ie "LIBS += -L$$PWD/libs/lua/ -llua_myos"

 ## OpenMP issues
 The fjong ray tracer uses OpenMP if available.
-If you are having issues with compiling up / getting openMP to work, add
+If you are having issues with compiling up / getting openMP to work, add "DEFINES -= USE_OMP" to the TRSE.pro file.

 Select "Release", and under the qt project/build make sure you set the build directory to be **TRSE/Release**